ziolko/tunnel/README.md

 ## Usage

-Once you configure the tunneling server (see below), you can start a tunnel from your local machine using `ssh`:
+After you configure the tunneling server (see instruction below), you can start a tunnel from your local machine using `ssh`:

 ```
 ssh -o ServerAliveInterval=60 -R <remote-port>:localhost:<local-port> root@<tunnelling-server-url>